junxit/us-congress-bills-117/metadata.md

 - 2021-12-17 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 225.
 - 2022-03-23 — Passed Senate with an amendment by Voice Vote. (consideration: CR S1752-1753; text: CR S1752-1753)
 - 2022-03-23 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.(consideration: CR S1752-1753; text: CR S1752-1753)
+- 2022-03-24 — Held at the desk.
+- 2022-03-24 — Message on Senate action sent to the House.
+- 2022-03-24 — Received in the House.
+- 2022-06-13 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-06-13 — Considered under suspension of the rules. (consideration: CR H5454-5456)
+- 2022-06-13 — DEBATE - The House proceeded with forty minutes of debate on S. 516.
+- 2022-06-13 — Mr. DeFazio moved to suspend the rules and pass the bill, as amended.
+- 2022-06-14 — Considered as unfinished business. (consideration: CR H5530-5531)
+- 2022-06-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-06-14 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 380 - 30 (Roll no. 268). (text: 6/13/2022 CR H5454-5455)
+- 2022-06-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 380 - 30 (Roll no. 268).(text: 6/13/2022 CR H5454-5455)